voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **getAudioLevel**(`participant`): `Promise`<`number`\>

-Gets the participant's audio level, in the range from 0.0 to 1.0.
+Returns the participant's audio level, in the range from 0.0 to 1.0.

 #### Parameters